JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/parameter_info.md

 Note that parameter info works during indexing (using incomplete indices) when the implementations also extend [`DumbAware`](upsource:///platform/core-api/src/com/intellij/openapi/project/DumbAware.java).
-It is recommended to adapt tests for dumb mode, since the results might be surprising, and more changes to the handler might be required for better results.
+It is recommended to adapt tests for dumb-mode since the results might be surprising, and more changes to the handler might be required for better results.

 Finally, language authors should be aware of the global